Brooks Adrenaline ASR 11 GTX Review Facts

 shoe.
 The outsole has a few grooves but is mostly very stable to allow the shoe to go over bumpy terrain.
 The midsole uses tri-density foam called the Progressive Diagonal Rollbar that prevents the inward rolling of the foot and stabilizes the arch.
 The upper stabilizes the heel and ankle to prevent sliding or rolling.
 This shoe is great for neutral runners and mild to moderate over-pronators, but heavy over-pronators or over-pronators who are overweight may need to consider a motion control

 The heel height is 32mm and the forefoot height is 20mm, giving the Adrenaline ASAR 11 GTX a standard drop of 12mm.
 This gives extra padding in the heel compared to the rest of the shoe, which helps promote forward momentum and favors heel strikers.
-It also takes the strain off the Achilles heel and the extra padding helps runners with plantar fasciitis
+It also takes the strain off the Achilles heel and the extra padding in the insole helps runners with plantar fasciitis

 .
 Runners who would prefer a lower drop are midfoot or forefoot strikers, and runners who prefer the natural motion of the foot and want to build their foot muscles by using a zero or very low drop.